Anmol1696/Movie_review/README.md

 ### form_train_test.py
 This is the code that is run inorder to form the training and the testing set from the `raw_reviews.csv` file or data frame<br>
 Let us say we want a training 70% testing 30% of the data.(code is hard coded for this %).
-Let the total size be N.
-First the `sentiment_filnames.csv` is read and converted to a dataframe.
-From here we choose randomly <b>with a seed<b> N*0.7*0.5 from files with positive sentiment and rest from negative sentiment.
+Let the total size be N.<br> First the `sentiment_filnames.csv` is read and converted to a dataframe.
+From here we choose randomly with seed.